Skip to Content

 BUDAPEST LOCATION MAP

-To help you find them, I’ve pinned all the Budapest restaurants recommended in this guide on an interactive map, including a few others that we couldn’t get to.
-Most are located in the Pest side which is the trendier, less touristy part of the city.
+To help you navigate, I’ve pinned all the Budapest restaurants recommended in this guide on this map.
+Most are located on the Pest side, which seems to be the trendier half of the city.

 Budapest city center map with pins